We no longer measure distance in miles or kilometers. We measure distance in time.

 The same goes for testing the drive out yourself.
 How can you reliably know that the test drive you made on a Monday is actually reflective of a typical commute to work?

-What home buyers actually want to know when they're making the decision whether or not to invest in a home is typical drive time.
-That is, what morning or evening commute should they actually expect?
+Typical drive time is what home buyers actually want to know.
+That is, what daily morning or evening commute should they actually expect?

 The economy is directly correlated with traffic.
 The more money people have, the more cars they buy.
 As the U.S. and Canadian economies improve, you're bound to see more traffic.